-Requests may be made in person, by mail, or online.
+Unofficial Transcripts are available through the ctcLink Student Center.
+Official Transcripts may be requested in person, by mail, or online.
 The Transcript Request form is available on the second floor of the 5000 building, or on Shoreline’s web site.
 Online requests must be paid for by credit or debit card.

 Information kiosks are located in Enrollment & Financial Aid Services (5000 Building), Shoreline Bookstore, and the library, where students may view and print an unofficial copy of their records.